Vegvisir Race 2023 Statutes

-2. The event features single- and doublehanded racing.
+2. The event features in 2023 single- and doublehanded racing.

 3. There will be three courses.
 Two of them consist of a combination of inshore and offshore sailing while the third is merely inshore.
-The longest is a doublehanded course of 225 nautical miles.
-There is further two courses: a 86 and a 152 nautical miles long race.
+The longest is a doublehanded only course of 225 nautical miles.
+There are further two courses: a 78 and a 167 nautical miles long race.
 Both are open for doublehanded and singlehanded racing.

 5. There are awards for the winners of each Vegvisir Race Class categories (VRC).
 The categories are defined by the LOA of a boat.
-The LOA is measured in foot (1 foot = 0.3048m) and indicate the overall boatlength (LOA) as defined in World Sailing’s Rules.
+The LOA is measured in foot (1 foot = 0.3048m) and indicate the overall hull length (LOA) as defined in World Sailing’s Rules.

 6. Double and Singlehanded

 VRC Mini - from 18.00 to 25.00 feet

 VRC Small - from 25.01 to 30.00 feet

 VRC Medium - from 30.01 to 35.00 feet

 VRC Large - from 35.01 to 40.00 feet

 7. The winner of each category is the boat that sails the outright fastest time round the course in each category.